coignard/weblog/README.txt

 LICENSE

 This project is open-sourced under the MIT License.
-See the LICENSE file for more details.
+See the LICENSE.txt file for more details.